lregehr/Hello-world/README.md

 - [DESCRIPTION](#Description)

   ## Photo Title
   *It's a picture of me!*

   ## Location
-  - Bullet This picture was taken at Banff National Park at Moraine Lake in Alberta, CA.
+  - This picture was taken at Banff National Park at Moraine Lake in Alberta, CA.

   ## Description
   This picture was taken during a road trip during the summer of 2024.